-At the time of testing, Units 1 and 2 were capable of firing mixtures of coal (bituminous and subbituminous), wood and wood waste, construction/demolition (C/D) material, petroleum coke and tire-derived-fuel (TDF) and are classified as "coal-fired unit not low rank virgin coal" in Item 1 of Table 2 Subpart UUUUU.
+At the time of testing, Units 1 and 2 were capable of firing mixtures of coal (bituminous and subbituminous), wood and wood waste, construction/demolition (C/D) material, tire-derived-fuel (TDF) and natural gas.
+Units 1 and 2 are classified as "coal-fired unit not low rank virgin coal" in Item 1 of Table 2 Subpart UUUUU.
 During the tests, bituminous coal and TDF were fired during each run while wood was fired during 1 or more runs.

-Units 1 and 2 have recently added the capability to fire natural gas as a clean startup fuel under MATS, as well as at other times for flame stabilization and other purposes, however during this test event, Units 1 and 2 did not have that capability.
-Further, TES executed an Administrative Consent Order with the EPA which resulted in all petroleum coke having been removed from the site by March 31, 2016.
-TES does not anticipate firing petroleum coke in the near future.
-Each unit has a nominal heat input rating of approximately 384 mmBtu.
+In March of 2016, installation of natural gas-fired burners in Units 1 and 2 was completed.
+Natural gas is utilized as a clean startup fuel under MATS, as well as at other times for flame stabilization and other purposes.
+However, during this test event, Units 1 and 2 did not fire natural gas.
+Further, TES executed an Administrative Consent Order with the EPA which resulted in all petroleum coke having been removed from the site by March 31, 2016, and TES does not anticipate firing petroleum coke in the near future.
+Each unit has a nominal heat input rating of approximately 384 mmBtu/hour.